Teplov CPA Subscribe for tax updates Contact

-GST/HST registration is one of the first compliance questions self-employed Canadians face as their revenue grows.
+GST/HST registration is one of the first compliance questions Canadian IT contractors face as contract revenue grows.
 The rules are specific, and the retroactive liability risk is not widely understood.

 The CAD $30,000 Small Supplier Threshold